PBoerstoel/matplotlib-challenge/README.md

 This one is for the big loop near the end where I looped over the different drugs and created lists to store their data in.
 I was struggling to figure out how to make variables in the loop that I could actually loop on so that I wasn't just putting all the volume data into one list regardless of drug regimen.
 This answer helped me realize dictionaries could let me do that much easier than how I was doing it.

 I also want to mention that for the regression line I based it heavily on the fits and regression activity we did in class.

+Overall I found this fairly challenging but very doable.